DAI-Lab-HERALD/General-Framework/Framework/README.md

 The only required input here is **Experiment_name**, which will be included in the final saved files for created tables and figures.
 So if it is desired that those are not overwritten, it should be unique for each different experiment.

 ## Select Modules
 In the second step, one then has to make the choices regarding the modules (datasets, models, etc.) one wants to include in the current experiment.

+### Datasets
 The first selection regards the datasets:
 ```
 Data_sets = [{'scenario': '<Dataset 1>', 'max_num_agents': 6, 't0_type': 'all', 'conforming_t0_types': []},
              [{'scenario': '<Dataset 2>', 'max_num_agents': 3, 't0_type': 'start', 'conforming_t0_types': []},